 The council must always comply with the Principles of Data Protection when handling your personal information.

-The six general principles under the new GDPR legislation are
+The six general principles under UK-GDPR legislation are:

 - Personal information shall be processed lawfully, fairly and in a transparent manner.